Sidharth-08/Go_DS/README.md

-# Go_to_Data_Structures
+# Go_DS

-This contains basic operations in stacks, queues and linked-list.
+This contains basic operations in stacks, queues and linked-list and some searching an sorting operational algorithms.
 One can easily import this in their project and use them instead of writing the data structure and operations.